wp-plugins/image-to-postlist/readme.txt

 1. Upload `plugin-name.php` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. go to your postlist and enjoy
+3. go to your postlist or pagelist and enjoy

 == Frequently Asked Questions ==